edible SOUTH SHORE & SOUTH COAST roots…

 We always encourage our readers to submit ideas.
 Our best articles are by writers passionate about the subject they are exploring.
 If anyone has any article ideas please send them our way, even if they don’t want to write it – we can usually match the topic with an interested writer.

-Food is becoming a controversial topic with growing concern around the ingredients, sourcing, and chemicals used in production – what are your personal philosophies?
+Food is becoming a controversial topic with growing concern about the ingredients, sourcing, and chemicals used in production – what are your personal philosophies?

 I’m a locavore.
 I like to know where my food comes from.
 There is so much information out there about food sources it really hard to keep up with it, and I try – it’s my business and passion.
 I enjoy my food best when I know who made it or grew it.
 Somehow it enhances the meal and makes it more satisfying.